-I. Adult Bookstore or Adult Video Store - A business that devotes more than fifteen percent of the total display, shelf, rack, table, stand or floor area, utilized for the display and sale of the following: Books, magazines, periodicals or other printed matter, or photographs, films, motion pictures, video cassettes, slides, tapes, records, CD-Rooms or other forms of visual or audio representations which meet the definition of "harmful to minors" and/or

-"sexual conduct" as outlined in RSA 571-B 1; instruments, devices or paraphernalia which are designed for use in connection with "sexual conduct" as defined in RSA 571.-.B:1 other than birth control devices.
-AN ADULT BOOKSTORE OR ADULT VIDEO STORE DOES NOT INCLUDE THAT SELLS BOOKS ESTABLISHMENT OR PERIODICALS INCIDENTAL OR ACCESSORY PART OF ITS PRINCIPAL STOCK AND TRADE AND DOES NOT DEVOTE MORE THAN FIFTEEN PERCENT OF THE TOTAL FLOOR AREA OF THE ESTABLISHMENT TO THE SALE OF BOOKS AND PERIODICALS.
+- I. Adult Bookstore or Adult Video Store A business that devotes more than fifteen percent of the total display, shelf, rack, table, stand or floor area, utilized for the display and sale of the following: Books, magazines, periodicals or other printed matter, or photographs, films, motion pictures, video cassettes, slides, tapes, records, CD-Rooms or other forms of visual or audio representations which meet the definition of "harmful to minors" and/or "sexual conduct" as outlined in RSA 571-B 1; or instruments, devices paraphernalia which are designed for use in connection with "sexual conduct" as defined in RSA 571.-.B:1 other than birth control devices.
+AN ADULT BOOKSTORE OR ADULT VIDEO STORE DOES NOT INCLUDE AN ESTABLISHMENT THAT SELLS BOOKS OR PERIODICALS AS AN INCIDENTAL OR ACCESSORY PART OF ITS PRINCIPAL STOCK AND TRADE AND DOES NOT DEVOTE MORE THAN FIFTEEN PERCENT OF THE TOTAL FLOOR AREA OF THE ESTABLISHMENT TO THE SALE OF BOOKS AND PERIODICALS. - II.

-- II.
 Adult Cabaret A nightclub, bar, restaurant, or similar establishment which during a substantial portion of the total presentation time features live performances which meet the definition of "harmful to minors" and/or "sexual conduct" as outlined in RSA 571-B:l and/or feature films, motion pictures, video cassettes, slides or other photographic reproductions, a substantial portion of the total presentation time of which is devoted to the showing of material which meets the definition of "Harmful to minors" and/or "sexual conduct" as outlined in RSA 571-B:1. - III.
 Adult Drive-In Theater An open lot or part thereof with appurtenant facilities, devoted primarily to the presentation of motion pictures, films, theatrical productions and other forms of visual productions, for any form of consideration to persons in motor vehicles or on outdoor seats, in which a substantial portion of the total presentation time being presented for observation by patrons is devoted to the showing of material which meets the definition of "harmful to minors" and/or "sexual conduct" as outlined in RSA 571-B:1. - IV.
-Adult Motel A motel or similar establishment offering public accommodations for any form of consideration which provides patrons with closed-circuit television transmissions, films, motion pictures, video cassettes, slides or other pictorial reproductions, a substantial portion of the total presentation time of which are distinguished or characterized by an emphasis upon the depiction or description of materials which meet the definition of "harmful to minors" and/or "sexual conduct" as outlined in RSA 571-B:1. - V. Adult Motion Picture Arcade Any place to which the public is permitted or invited wherein coin or slug-operated or electronically, electrically or mechanically controlled still or motion picture machines, projectors, or other image-producing devices are maintained to show images to five or fewer persons per machine at any one time, in which a' substantial portion of the total presentation time of the images so displayed is devoted to the showing or material which meets the definition of "harmful to minors" and/or "sexual conduct" as outlined in RSA 571-B:1.
+Adult Motel A motel or similar establishment offering public accommodations for any form of consideration which provides patrons with closed-circuit television transmissions, films, motion pictures, video cassettes, slides or other pictorial reproductions, a substantial portion of the total presentation time of which are distinguished or characterized by an emphasis upon the depiction or description of materials which meet the definition of "harmful to minors" and/or "sexual conduct" as outlined in RSA 571-B:1.